 The development and introduction of energy-saving electrical technologies, electric equipment, and means of automation in agriculture.

-The improvement of technologies of planting material cultivation and fruits and
+The improvement of technologies of planting material cultivation and fruits and berries growing.

 The organization and management in the agricultural industry complex, increase of efficiency of using basic production assets in market conditions.
 Land relations and property forms.
 Organization-economic foundations of the development of innovative consulting services in the agricultural industry complex.